ivkram/specvizitor/docs/getting-started.rst

    .. figure:: screenshots/demo4.png

 #.
-This object has an unphysical redshift value of ``-1.0`` stored in the catalog (which means that spectrum fitting failed).
+This object has an unphysical redshift value of ``-1.0`` stored in the catalog, which means that spectrum fitting failed.
 Find the redshift that best describes the data by interacting with the slider at the bottom of the window:

    .. figure:: screenshots/demo5.gif